-You’ll probably learn guten Morgen (literally “good morning” in German), guten Tag (good day) and guten Abend (good evening) in your first German lesson.
+You’ll probably learn guten Morgen (“good morning” in German), guten Tag (good day) and guten Abend (good evening) in your first German lesson.
 You might also learn Hallo (Hello) for more informal situations and, luckily, Hi in German works just as well.
 But that’s child’s play.
 Let’s get those easy-peasy introductions out of the way so we can turn our attention to the more interesting, nuanced world of the German greeting.

 |Guten Tag||Hello (lit.
 Good day)|